-I have shot infrared photographs at car shows before but usually at events held on the grass with lots of trees to add to the whole, you know, IR effect.
-Inspired by my friend, Mark Toal, who wrote a post on our sister blog Mirrorless Photo Tips called “Infrared Is My New Black & White” I decided to take my Panasonic Lumix G5 that had been converted to IR-only capture by LifePixel to the Cars & Coffee event in Parker, CO last Saturday… and I had fun.
+I’ve shot infrared photographs at car shows before but usually at events that were held on grass with lots of trees to add to the whole IR effect.
+Inspired by a friend, I decided to take my Panasonic Lumix G5 that was converted to IR-only capture by LifePixel to a Cars & Coffee event… and I had fun.

-Panasonic doesn’t make a lens hood for the Lumix 12-32mm f/3.5-5.6 ASPH lens but there are some available on eBay and Amazon and they are “better than nothing” but still don’t quite do the job.
+For some reason, Panasonic doesn’t make a lens hood for the Lumix G Vario 12-32mm f/3.5-5.6 ASPH lens I used to make these photographs but there are some available on Amazon at affordable prices and while not 100% effective, they’re better than nothing.

-With these caveats out of the way, I just shot using my old standard system when shooting with an IR converted camera.
-I shoot RAW+JPEG with the camera in Monochrome mode so I use the LCD screen, and the G5’s viewfinder, and a preview of what a finished IR image might look like after I’ve processed the RAW file.
+I shot all of these images using my standard approach when shooting with an IR converted camera.
+I set the camera to capture RAW+JPEG files with it also set in Monochrome mode and use the LCD screen and the viewfinder to get a preview of what a finished IR image might look like after processing the RAW file.

-You can try infrared photography for yourself at car shows and everywhere else by having one of your old cameras that’s sitting around gathering dust converted to IR-only operation.
-By using the coupon code “farace” at LifePixel, You can save some processing time when having your camera converted to infrared.
+You can try shooting infrared photography for yourself at car shows and everywhere else by having one of your old cameras that’s sitting around gathering dust converted to IR-only operation.

 I’ve found that Life Pixel does a great job with IR con-versions and they’ve done most of the conversions for my Canon DSLRs and all of my Panasonic Lumix G-series cameras.
 This is not a paid or sponsored endorsement, just my experience.